teelmarh/evote/README.md

 # evote
-online voting system using tkinter and sqlite
+simple voting system using tkinter and sqlite